 The estimated prevalence is at ~1 in 35,000.

 The aetiology is thought to be the result of a sterile chemical reaction resulting from bowel perforation in utero.
 The bowel perforates as a result of bowel obstruction, such as an atresia or meconium ileus.
 Secondary inflammatory response results in the production of fluid (ascites), fibrosis, calcification and sometimes cyst formation.
 Usually, the perforation seals off and the bowel is intact at birth.
 Intra-peritoneal meconium usually calcifies, sometimes within 24 hours.

 At least four types are recognised:

 - fibro-adhesive (dense mass: the intense chemical reaction causes the formation of a dense mass with calcium deposits that eventually seal off the perforation)

-- cystic fibrosis: does not usually tend to calcify in these cases due to lack of enzymes
+- cystic fibrosis: does not usually calcify in these cases due to lack of enzymes

 - intestinal atresia